10 News: Brisbane (Queensland statewide)

 10 News Queensland is presented from TVQ's studios at Mt Coot-tha by Sharyn Ghidella, with sport presenter Veronica Eggleton, and weather presenter Liz Cantor.

 The Brisbane edition is simulcast across regional Queensland via 10 Regional Queensland, the Gold Coast via 10 Northern NSW and Gold Coast and the north areas of Remote and Central Australia via 10 Central.
 Reporters are also based at a remote newsroom on the Gold Coast.

 In August 2015, Lachlan Kennedy joined Georgina Lewis as co-anchor of the bulletin, but returned to reporting merely eighteen months later when the bulletin returned to a solo-anchor format.

 Former long-serving presenter Marie-Louise Theile left Ten News on 14 December 2007 to spend more time with her family.
 Other previous presenters include Geoff Mullins, Tracey Spicer, Brad McEwan and Bill McDonald, who left in November 2012 when his contract was not renewed due to cost-cutting measures.

 In September 2020, studio production for the Brisbane bulletin was transferred to Sydney with a single bulletin containing opt-outs of local news, sport and weather for Sydney and Brisbane alongside shared content.
 Georgina Lewis, presenter of 13 years, and sports presenter Jonathan Williams were among those that were made redundant in the restructure with the final Brisbane-based bulletin broadcast on 11 September 2020.

 On 15 August 2024, it was announced that a separate bulletin, presented from Ten's Mt Coot-tha studios, would be restored from 2 September 2024, with former reporter Sharyn Ghidella returning to the network after more than thirty years.

-Fill in presenters include Pippa Sheehan, Georgina Hill (News), Josh McLean (Sport) and Paris Martin (weather).
+Fill in presenters include Pippa Sheehan, Georgina Hill (News), Josh McLean (Sport), Tiarni Reid and Brendan Smith (weather).